kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 Dec 07 00:37:53 kind-1-control-plane kubelet[688]: E1207 00:37:53.229638     688 eviction_manager.go:351] eviction manager: eviction thresholds have been met, but no pods are active to evict
 ```
 ## Failure to Create Cluster with Cgroups v2
-Host OS'es running Cgroups v2 are only supported for Kubernetes versions >= 1.19.
+Support for Cgroups v2 was introduced in Kubernetes 1.19 (see [release notes](https://v1-19.docs.kubernetes.io/docs/setup/release/notes/)).
+Accordingly, only Kubernetes versions >= 1.19 are supported on hosts using Cgroups v2.

 You can verify that you are hitting this issue by exporting the logs (`kind export logs`) and looking
 at the kubelet logs, which may have something like the following: